Transactive Framework for Dynamic Energy Storage Allocation for Critical Load Management: Solution Methodology

-As the amount of renewable generation at $T_f$ is not deducible and also not known a priori due to inherent uncertainty \cite{black1973pricing}, we provide a policy of maintaining the number of battery units, $\hat{b}_i(t)$ and ReGUs, $\hat{a}_i(t)$ for $t \mspace{-2mu}\in\mspace{-2mu} [0, T_f)$, satisfying the terminal condition~(\ref{eq:conv_tcon}), such that the critical demand of $D_{ci}$, $i \mspace{-2mu}\in\mspace{-2mu} \mathcal{I}$, units is met \textit{almost-surely} at time $T_f$ in the following theorem. \begin{theorem} Under the rated power conservation constraint~(\ref{eq:ces_pconv}), suppose $\hat{a}_i(t)$ and $\hat{b}_i(t)$ are given by:
+As the amount of renewable generation at time $T_f$ is not deducible and also not known a priori due to the inherent uncertainty \cite{black1973pricing}, we provide a policy of maintaining the number of battery units, $\hat{b}_i(t)$ and the number of ReGUs, $\hat{a}_i(t)$ for $t \in [0, T_f)$, satisfying the terminal condition~(\ref{eq:conv_tcon}), such that the critical demand of $D_{ci},\ i \in \mathcal{I}$, units is met \textit{almost-surely} at time $T_f$ in the following theorem. \begin{theorem} Under the rated power conservation constraint~(\ref{eq:ces_pconv}), suppose $\hat{a}_i(t)$ and $\hat{b}_i(t)$ are given by:

-where, $\Phi(\cdot)$ is the standard normal cumulative distribution function, then the terminal condition specified by~(\ref{eq:conv_tcon}) is satisfied almost surely at time $T_f$. \end{theorem} \begin{proof} Please see Appendix~\ref{app:conv_soln}. \end{proof} It follows that, in case of conventional grid, the total amount of battery units required by the DSO for all $t \in [0, T_f)$ is:
+where, $\Phi(\cdot)$ is the standard normal cumulative distribution function, then the terminal condition specified by~(\ref{eq:conv_tcon}) is satisfied almost surely at time $T_f$. \end{theorem} \begin{proof} Please see supplementary material. \end{proof} It follows that, in case of conventional grid, the total amount of battery units required by the DSO for all $t \in [0, T_f)$ is:

 while the total power portfolio value at $t=T_f$ is: